 Using fuel cells to capture carbon dioxide from power plants results in a more efficient separation of carbon dioxide from power plant exhaust, but with an increased output of electricity.
 Power plant exhaust is directed to the fuel cell, replacing air that is normally used in combination with natural gas during the fuel cell power generation process.
 As the fuel cell generates power, the carbon dioxide becomes more concentrated, allowing it to be more easily and affordably captured from the cell’s exhaust and stored.
 ExxonMobil’s research indicates that a typical 500 megawatt (MW) power plant using a carbonate fuel cell may be able to generate up to an additional 120 MW of power while current CCS technology consumes about 50 MW of power.

-In addition, carbonate fuel-cell technology has the potential to generate significant volumes of hydrogen.
-Simulations suggest that the new technology can produce up to 4.2 million cubic meters per day of hydrogen while capturing carbon dioxide from a 500 MW power plant.
-To put that in perspective, a world-scale steam methane reforming hydrogen plant produces around 3.5 million cubic meters per day.
+In addition, carbonate fuel cell technology has the potential to generate significant volumes of hydrogen.
+Simulations suggest that the new technology can produce up to 150 million cubic feet per day of hydrogen while capturing carbon dioxide from a 500 MW power plant.
+To put that in perspective, a world-scale steam methane reforming hydrogen plant produces around 125 million cubic feet per day.
 In addition, synthesis gas, or syngas, composed of hydrogen and carbon monoxide, can be produced that can be upgraded to other useful products such as methanol, olefins, or higher molecular weight hydrocarbons for transportation fuels or lubricants.

 Next steps in development